Skip to Main Content

 Firm News

-Hinckley Allen is pleased to announce that 67 attorneys are recognized in the 2023 edition of The Best Lawyers in America®, including 5 “Lawyers of the Year.”
-Best Lawyers® has also recognized 24 Hinckley Allen attorneys in their “Ones to Watch” …
+Hinckley Allen is pleased to announce that over 100 attorneys are recognized in the 2025 edition of Best Lawyers in America®, including 14 “Lawyers of the Year” and 41 “Ones to Watch. ” This recognition, marking the largest group of attorneys honor…

 Show More Firm News